gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Activate a user source.
+Activate an identity source.
 [name] is required.
-This is the name or id of a user source.
+This is the name or id of an identity source.
 ```

 #### user-sources add

 ```
 Usage: morpheus user-sources add [account] [name]
-        --tenant TENANT              Tenant Name or ID the user source will belong to, default is your own.
+        --tenant TENANT              Tenant Name or ID the identity source will belong to, default is your own.
-        --type CODE                  User Source Type
+        --type CODE                  Identity Source Type
-        --name VALUE                 Name for this user source --description VALUE          Description
+        --name VALUE                 Name for this identity source --description VALUE          Description
         --allow-custom-mappings [on|off]
                                      Allow Custom Mappings, Enable Role Mapping Permissions